aminbagheridev/aminbagheridev/README.md

 # 💫 About Me:
 Hey!
-I am an iOS developer working on making the world a better place.
+My name is Amin Bagheri and I am an iOS developer working on making the world a better place.

 # 💻 Tech Stack: